SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 You probably won’t use it every single day.
 Could you get away with renting a car for just a day or two?
 For sure.
 But you’ve got a great rate and I think it’s worth it for the flexibility and just the possibility that you might use it.
 You’ll use it for dinner once or twice (maybe Metaxy Mas and a restaurant or two in Pyrgos).
-There are plenty of great restaurants within walking distance of Kavalari so it’s not an absolute necessity.
+There are plenty of great restaurants within walking distance of Kavalari so I wouldn’t say it’s a necessity.

 5. Where To Stay in Santorini for Beach, Shopping, Sightseeing, and Great Restaurants